Chapter 26:

 “You’re here,” Reiko waved at Kanna, surprised.
 “I thought you didn’t care about the Egregore’s security.”

 “The situation’s changed.
-Unlike you, I spent all of last night getting screamed at by the Prime Minister’s Cabinet,” Kanna yawned.
+Unlike you, I spent last night getting screamed at by the Prime Minister’s Cabinet,” Kanna yawned.
 “I have to thank you and your team, by the way.”

 “What, did we get you in trouble?”

 “No,” Kanna shook her head.
 “Quite the opposite.
-If it weren’t for your heroics in the face of all my blunders, they probably would’ve torn my head off by now.
+If it weren’t for your heroics, they probably would’ve torn my head off.
 So, thank you.
 Truly.
 I owe you one.”

 “Agreed.
 I hate remembering favors,” Kanna groaned.
-“I got a call from Tokyo this morning.
-The Prime Minister just finished kissing the hands of every witch.
+“I just got a call from Tokyo.
+The Prime Minister’s finished kissing the hands of every witch.
 They’ll be here soon.
 Where’s the rest of your team?”

 “Kobayashi was discharged an hour ago,” Reiko replied.
-“She’s on her way here.
+“She’s on her way.
 I suppose Fujimoto won’t be too far behind her.”

 “What about food?”
 Reiko asked.
 “I thought you were responsible for catering.”